 Are you wondering what “The Most Important Tip When Using a Bread Machine” could be?
 If you haven’t been doing this already, the quality of the bread you get out of a bread machine will start to improve immediately.

-Do this 5 minutes or so after starting the machine and then again after the machine has been kneading 5-10 minutes.
+Do this 5-10 minutes after starting the machine and then again after the bread maker has been kneading 5-10 minutes.
 If you walk by 15 or 20 minutes into the cycle, open the lid and peek to see if all is well.
-The only time you do not want to open the lid is in the middle of the rising period as you will be letting some heat escape, thus prolonging the rising time.
+The only time you do not want to open the cover is in the middle of the proofing period.
+You don’t want to let heat escape, thus prolonging the rising time.

 The dough in the video below is the perfect consistency for the average loaf of yeast bread.
 It’s pliable, shiny, smooth, and not too sticky.

-Is the dough too wet?
 Does it look gooey and sticky?
 Add a tablespoon of flour at a time, watching until you see the dough stick to the sides and then pull away cleanly.
-Allow a couple minutes for the dough to incorporate the flour before adding any more.
+Allow a couple of minutes to incorporate the flour before adding any more.

 Remember, some doughs need to be quite wet, like a brioche or ciabatta.
 If you are a beginner, avoid those kinds of recipes until you have dependable success with a simple loaf.h

 p.s.
 If you are new to the bread machine world and want to increase your chances of success, I suggest you start with a bread machine mix from the grocery store.
 Alternatively, use a basic recipe from the manual that came with your bread maker.

 Or, try using one of my bread machine recipes formulated for using a bread machine as I do.
 Check out my recipe index for loads of possibilities.